Anvesh2103/Linear_Regression_Assignment_BoomBikes/README.md

-# Project Name: Boom Bike Sharing
+# Project Name: BoomBike Sharing

 >BoomBikes, a bike-sharing service based in the United States, is grappling with revenue challenges in the wake of the pandemic.
 In anticipation of a surge in demand once lockdown restrictions ease, the company is determined to pinpoint the critical factors that fuel bike usage.
 Their primary objective is to gain a deep understanding of the essential variables that shape demand and grasp their ramifications.
 This in-depth analysis empowers them to fine-tune their services with precision, guaranteeing that they align seamlessly with customer preferences and distinguish themselves in the market, ultimately leading to increased profitability.